Best practices to reduce negative impacts and feel good about our way of traveling.

 Take bans seriously

-No camping in protected areas, no-drone zones, stay on the path-trails; such regulations accompany our journeys to nature destinations.
+No camping in protected areas, no-drone zones, staying on the trails; such regulations accompany our journeys to nature destinations.
 Bans are increasingly frequent, and they limit our freedom.
 This is a complicated situation for many, as freedom is precisely what we seek when wandering the planet.

-They are well-thought-out regulations by people who care and try to protect fragile ecosystems.
+However, regulations are generally introduced for specific reasons, including the cumulative effect of many small individual actions.
 Their aim isn’t to impair our experience, but to give nature a break.
-And we need it to take this break, lest we lose it entirely and won’t be able to live outdoor experiences at all.
+And we need it to take this break, lest we lose it entirely and be unable to enjoy outdoor experiences at all.

 Shop responsibly